Take time out in Carlton to explore these hidden cafes, epic attractions and under the radar restaurants.

 With sixteen theaters and a licensed terrace bar, Carlton’s iconic Cinema Nova is no secret to movie fans.
 But if you want real cinephile cred, snap up tickets to one of Nova’s filmmaker screenings.
 Get an early look at the latest independent and arthouse releases.
 Then meet the talent behind the flicks.

-Visit a new hidden-gem restaurant
+Visit a hidden-gem restaurant

 Plates of Chinese food and cocktails.